Sola Fide

 The faith that works through love

-What saves is faith made alive by love.
-“What counts is faith working through love.”
+What saves is faith made alive by love. “in Christ Jesus neither circumcision nor uncircumcision counts for anything, but only faith working through love.”
 Galatians 5:6 A faith without charity, even entire, is worth nothing.
-“If I had all faith, so as to move mountains, but had not charity, I am nothing.”
+“If I had the gift of prophecy, and understood all mysteries and all knowledge, and had faith in its fullness, the faith that moves mountains, but had not charity, I would be nothing.”
 1 Corinthians 13:2 Faith alone, cut off from the charity and the works it inspires, is precisely the faith Scripture declares unable to save.

 What Scripture truly excludes